Mr-Sumit-Pawar/Ai-Virtual-Mouse-/README.md

 Use pip to install the required Python packages:

-bash
-Copy
-Edit
-pip install opencv-python mediapipe numpy autopy
+> pip install opencv-python mediapipe numpy autopy